zumasys/docs/site/jbase/jbc/group/README.md

 -456:-789
 ```

-on the terminal being the second and third fields and their delimiter within variable A .
+on the terminal, being the second and third fields and their delimiter within variable num_List .

 Go back to [jBASE BASIC](./../README.md)